mcroteau/parakeet/docs/index.md

 Sample web app can be viewed within the project under `src/sample-web`

 If you want a more, we recommend Apache Shiro!
+It's a security Bull Dog.